Specifyapp/parsers/parsers/to-theme-ui/README.md

 | `presets.fontSizes.freeze`  | optional     | `boolean`          | false |          Prevent the edition of the preset                |

 ### Preset
-A preset is a list of elements that you can arbitrarily add to the final object.There are two presets that you can use.
+A preset is a list of elements that you can arbitrarily add to the final object.

+There are two presets you can use:
+- Font weight
+- Font size

 All presets can be frozen to prevent their edition.

-### Font Weight
+#### Font Weight
-If you want the base preset, Specify will add this object.
+Using the base preset will return the following object:

 ```json5
 // base